2013 Moore tornado: Briarwood Elementary School

+Plaza Towers Elementary School

 At Plaza Towers, the second school to be hit, parents had been allowed to collect their children early in preparation for the oncoming storm.
 Therefore, by the time the tornado struck only about 75 students and teachers were in the building.
 Many students and teachers took shelter in bathrooms and closets, but in a newer addition to the building which housed the school's second and third grade classrooms, seven fatalities occurred.
 Third grade teacher Jennifer Doan was taking shelter with eleven of her students in a hallway when the tornado struck.
 Doan and her students were trapped when the walls of the corridor collapsed on top of them.
 Doan, who was two months pregnant with her third child at the time, suffered severe injuries to her back, but did not lose the baby.
 She and five of her students were pulled out, with the children suffering only minor to moderate injuries.
-Another six of her students along with a student from another third grade class died.
+Another six of her students along with a student from another third-grade class died.

+Other regions

 The Moore Medical Center was heavily damaged, but no one present in the building was injured by the tornado.
 The center's staff had to relocate 30 patients to a hospital in Norman and another hospital.
-Part of Interstate 35 was shut down due to debris that had been thrown onto the freeway.
+Part of I-35 was shut down due to debris that had been thrown onto the freeway.
 On May 21, Moore still did not have running water.
 There were more than 61,500 power outages related to the tornado.
 More than 100 people were rescued from areas that sustained significant damage from the tornado.

 The Oklahoma Department of Insurance estimated that insurance claims for damage would likely be more than $1 billion.
 Some meteorologists estimated that the energy released by the storm could have been eight to more than 600 times greater than the atomic bomb dropped on Hiroshima.